 Subscription sets are based on a specific type of Realm object.
 You can have multiple subscriptions if you have many types of Realm objects.

 To use Flexible Sync in your client application, open a synced realm with a Flexible Sync configuration.
 Then, manage subscriptions to determine which documents to sync.

 Device Sync supports two Sync Modes: Flexible Sync, and the older Partition-Based Sync.
 If your App Services backend uses Partition-Based Sync, refer to Partition-Based Sync - .NET SDK.

 Every write transaction for a subscription set has a performance cost.
 If you need to make multiple updates to a Realm object during a session, consider keeping edited objects in memory until all changes are complete.
 This improves sync performance by only writing the complete and updated object to your realm instead of every change.

 A special case of Flexible Sync is when you need your app to send data to Atlas, but not receive any updates.

-In this scenario, you can maximize sync performance by using Asymmetric Sync to stream data from the client application to a Flexible Sync-enabled Atlas App Services App.
+In this scenario, you can maximize sync performance by using Data Ingest to stream data from the client application to a Flexible Sync-enabled Atlas App Services App.